Two households, both alike in dignity, in fair Verona, where we lay our scene, from ancient grudge break to new mutiny ...

 Ah, how doth one speak of a Shakespearean play put to film?

-Well, I guess the first step is to recognize that there have been many such efforts made before, and esthetically this one probably falls somewhere in the middle of the pack.
+The first step is to recognize that there have been many such efforts made before ... and this one lands right in the middle of the pack.

 The 16th century Verona settings and palatial backdrops are lush and appealing.
 The music is sweet.
 And the vibrant young leads both acquit themselves, uh, nicely.
 Shakespearean language―even a version like this that's been tweaked and rendered a bit less poetic―can, and in this case does, overwhelm the young actors from time to time.
 And that drains away some of the tale's expected fervor and passion.
 But performances such as Paul Giamatti's take on Friar Laurence brilliantly make up the difference.
 (Making this, likely, one of the few versions of this lauded tragedy that lets the good friar drive the audience's tearful response.)